Employee Benefits Cost Reduction Starts in February

 You don't need advanced analytics or a dedicated benefits team.
 You need three things:

-Week 1 of February: Pull 45 days of claims data.
+Week 1: Pull 45 days of claims data.
 Compare to last year.
 Identify the top three concerns.

 Week 2: Survey employees on benefits confidence.
 Five questions, two minutes, immediate insights.

-Week 3: Launch one targeted intervention based on your biggest gap (ER awareness, preventive care push, point solution promotion).
+Week 3: Launch one targeted intervention based on your biggest gap — ER awareness, preventive care push, or point solution promotion.

 Week 4: Measure early impact.
 Adjust messaging.
 Set your March strategy.